S4 method for class 'list'

 How to cite

-Kreutzer, S., 2023. get_RLum(): General accessors function for RLum S4 class objects.
+Kreutzer, S., 2025. get_RLum(): General accessor function for RLum S4 class objects.
 Function version 0.3.3.
-In: Kreutzer, S., Burow, C., Dietze, M., Fuchs, M.C., Schmidt, C., Fischer, M., Friedrich, J., Mercier, N., Philippe, A., Riedesel, S., Autzen, M., Mittelstrass, D., Gray, H.J., Galharret, J., 2023.
+In: Kreutzer, S., Burow, C., Dietze, M., Fuchs, M.C., Schmidt, C., Fischer, M., Friedrich, J., Mercier, N., Philippe, A., Riedesel, S., Autzen, M., Mittelstrass, D., Gray, H.J., Galharret, J., Colombo, M., Steinbuch, L., Boer, A.d., 2025.
 Luminescence: Comprehensive Luminescence Dating Data Analysis.
-R package version 0.9.23. https://CRAN.R-project.org/package=Luminescence
+R package version 1.0.1. https://r-lum.github.io/Luminescence/

 Examples

-##Example based using data and from the calc_CentralDose() function
+## Example based using data and from the calc_CentralDose() function

-##load example data
+## load example data

 data(ExampleData.DeValues, envir = environment())

-##apply the central dose model 1st time
+## apply the central dose model 1st time

 temp1 <- calc_CentralDose(ExampleData.DeValues$CA1)